 All board subjects are given 2 units with a minimum exam hours of 3 hours each subject.
 Since there are 7 board exam subjects all in all, there is a total of 14 units and 21 hours.
 A candidate for the examination should obtain a general weighted average of 75% with no rating belong 60% in all 7 subjects.

-National Passing Rates for the CPA Licensure Exam
+You can view the passing rates for the CPA Licensure Exam here

 Career opportunities for BSA graduates